Learning to Learn with Contrastive Meta-Objective: Meta-Learning with

-\TheName{} is universally applicable to enhance any meta-learning algorithm that follows episodic training.
-It does not depend on a specific form of $g$ or $L_v$ and can be used alongside other forms of task-level information.
+\TheName{} is universally applicable to enhance meta-learning algorithm that follows episodic training.
+It does not depend on a specific form of $g$ or $\mL_e$ and can be used alongside other forms of task-level information.
 Next, we provide the specifications of $\cH$ and $\psi(g(\cD, \theta))$ to obtain model representations for implementing \TheName{}.
-We illustrate examples across different categories of meta-learning algorithms, including optimization-based, metric-based, and amortization-based approaches.
-These examples are explicitly represented by model weights, as summarized in Table~\ref{tab:specify}.
-Appendix provides the detailed procedures for integrating \TheName{} with various meta-learning algorithms.
-We also demonstrate how \TheName{} enhances in-context learning within the meta-learning paradigm in Appendix.
+We illustrate examples across different categories of meta-learning algorithms, including optimization-based, metric-based, amortization-based and ICL.
+They are summarized in Table~\ref{tab:specify}.
+Appendix~\ref{app:algs} provides the detailed procedures for integrating \TheName{} with various meta-learning algorithms.

-\textbf{With Optimization-Based Methods.~} The representative algorithm of optimization-based meta-learning is MAML, which meta-learns an initialization from where gradient steps are taken to learn task-specific models, i.e., $g(\cD;\theta)=h_{\theta-\nabla_\theta\mL(\cD;h_\theta)}$.
+\textit{With Optimization-Based.~} The representative algorithm of optimization-based meta-learning is MAML, which meta-learns an initialization from where gradient steps are taken to learn task-specific models, i.e., $g(\cD;\theta)=h(;{\theta-\nabla_\theta\mL(\cD;h(;\theta))})$.
 Since MAML directly generates the model weights, we use these weights as model representation.
-Specifically, the representation of the model learned by $g$ given a dataset $\cD$ is: $ \psi(g(\cD;\theta))=\theta-\nabla_\theta\mL(\cD;h_\theta). $ certain optimization-based meta-learning algorithms, such as FOMAML \citep{finn2017model} and Reptile \citep{nichol2018first}, use first-order approximations of MAML and do not strictly follow Algorithm \ref{alg:episodic-training} to minimize validation loss.
+Specifically, the representation of the model learned by $g$ given a dataset $\cD$ is: $ \psi(g(\cD;\theta))=\theta-\nabla_\theta\mL(\cD;h(;\theta)), $ certain optimization-based meta-learning algorithms, such as FOMAML \citep{finn2017model} and Reptile \citep{nichol2018first}, use first-order approximations of MAML and do not strictly follow Algorithm \ref{alg:episodic-training} to minimize validation loss.
 Nonetheless, \TheName{} can still be incorporated into these algorithms as long as they adhere to the episodic training framework.